|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Vegetarian chili is always a great idea to bring to a potluck since it's easy to whip up a large batch.
-Freeze up any leftovers you have in portioned-out containers, to take into the office for a leftover lunch or, check out these ideas for what to do with leftover chili.
+Freeze up any leftovers you have in portioned out containers to take into the office for a leftover lunch.

-In a large pot, saute the tofu in the vegetable oil over medium-high heat for about 3 minutes.
+In a large pot, saute the tofu in the 3 tablespoons of vegetable oil over medium-high heat for about 3 minutes.

-Add in the onions, green pepper, garlic, mushrooms, chili powder, salt and pepper, cayenne and cumin.
+Add in the onion, green pepper, garlic, 1 cup of mushrooms, 3 tablespoons of chili powder, salt, pepper, 1/4 teaspoon of cayenne, and 1/2 teaspoon of cumin.
 Cook until the veggies are just barely tender, about 5 minutes.

-Next, add in the tomato sauce, the whole or diced tomatoes, the kidney beans and sugar.
+Next, add in the tomato sauce, the whole or diced tomatoes, the kidney beans, and the optional 1 tablespoon of sugar.
 Bring to a slow simmer.
 Cover and allow to cook for at least 45 minutes.
 Enjoy!